grupp-tim/hello-world/README.md

 # hello-world
 Hello World repository - an example repository for the course.
+Edited directly on GitHub.